 The 90 degree bracket above is one way to mount extrusion to Tetrix channel.
 A stronger method would be to miter the end of the extrusion as needed and then bolt it directly to the Tetrix channel as shown in below.
 Install M3 hex cap bolts and nylocs in the Tetrix channel with the heads on the side the extrusion will be installed on.
 Slide the extrusion into place with the bolt heads in the extrusion channel and tighten.
 This method will also work with Actobotics channel.

-To use the REV Robotics Plastic Bearings directly in place of the Tetrix bushing, it’s recommended to drill out one of the Tetrix pattern 8mm holes to 3/8” (larger than 9mm) and then install a motion bracket over the clearance hole.
+To use the REV Robotics Delrin Bearings directly in place of the Tetrix bushing, it’s recommended to drill out one of the Tetrix pattern 8mm holes to 3/8” (larger than 9mm) and then install a motion bracket over the clearance hole.
 Depending on which 8mm hole in the Tetrix pattern is used it’s possible to match drill and add more fasteners to secure the bracket.
-It is not recommended to use a plastic bearing directly in the metal channel because of durability concerns.
 The Delrin bearings a designed specifically to run in the nylon brackets for low friction and long wear.
+If using a Delrin bearing directly in the metal channel checking the bearing for wear is recommended.